Digital Wellbeing for Generation Alpha: Balancing Life

 Digital media, like on-demand streaming services and social media platforms, dominate generation alpha’s and Z’s time and attention.
 But, they do not always provide the same exposure to a diverse range of content.

-Generation alpha lives in a world of digital literacy and short attention spans but lacks in-person social skills.
+Generation alpha lives in a world of digital literacy and short attention spans but lacks in-person social skills

 Educators and parents must adapt their teaching styles to Generation Alpha bringing in the nostalgic essence of the olden days.

 Make them play outdoors, and disconnect them from digital devices every often.
-It will develop missing social skills in them, and they will become better humans ready to tackle the real problems of the future.

 To develop healthy practices, adults must model and encourage them to get outside, exercise, and spend time off screens.